ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ### V4.0 Arming Options

-Starting with ExpressLRS v4.0, an additional Arming method is introduced.
+Starting with ExpressLRS v4.0.0 an additional Arming method is introduced.

-The default arming method, via Channel 5 (Aux1), is the default, and still encouraged to be used by majority of FPV pilots using Betaflight, INAV or Ardupilot (and their respective derivatives like Emuflight, etc.).
-This will now be called **Arming Mode CH5**.
+The traditional Arming method, via Channel 5 (Aux1) driven by EdgeTX Channel Mixer 5 is the default and is still encouraged to be used by majority of FPV pilots using Betaflight, INAV or Ardupilot (and their respective derivatives like Emuflight, etc.).
+This will now be called **Arm using CH5**.

-The new arming method called **Arming Mode Switch** utilizes a switch on an EdgeTX radio.
-This switch can either be tied into a channel or not.
-What this means is that your Channel 5 will be free for other functions, like controlling gains on your stabilizer, or changing flight modes, or as another full proportional channel when using any of the Full Resolution Modes.
+The alternative Arming method **Arm using Switch** doesn’t use CH5 /to communicate the user's Arming request to the TX module.
+This means your Channel 5 will be free for other functions, like controlling gains on your stabilizer, or changing flight modes, or as a regular full proportional channel when using any of the Full Resolution packet rates and Modes. **Arm using Switch** is performed by user selected sources, e.g. physical or logical switches, anything EdgeTX offers as a source really. **Arm using Switch** works for all packet rates and switch modes but is especially useful for full res packet rates in combination with PWM receivers.
+No more “remapping CH5” required to use CH5 as a regular proportional control channel. **Arm using Switch** can be enabled in the EdgeTX Internal/External RF Model Setup menu by changing “Arm using” to “Switch”.

 !!!
-Note "Arming Mode Switch Requirement"
+Note **Arm using Switch** Requirments
     Arming Mode Switch **requires** EdgeTX version 2.11 or newer and ExpressLRS version 4.0 or newer.
-If you cannot find the "Arm using" option, that means you NEED to update your EdgeTX firmware.
+If you cannot find the "Arm using" option you need to update your EdgeTX firmware.

 #### How to set up Arming Mode Switch: